HenBarper/GraphQL/README.md

     - A specific syntax that we can use to query a server to request or mutate data
 - Kind of like an alternative to the more traditional approach of sending standard requests to a rest API using endpoints
 - GraphQL still uses http requests under the hood.
-GraphQL gives us more flexibility and control about how we make requests and what data we want to fetch or mutate.
+    - GraphQL gives us more flexibility and control about how we make requests and what data we want to fetch or mutate.
-- GraphQL prevents over fetching and under fetching
+- GraphQL prevents over fetching and under fetching.

 #### How to use it
 - When we send a request using GraphQL to a server, we typically do that to a single endpoint